Pauline Montgomery MEd, PGDipG&C, BA(Psychology), MBACP(Accred)

 I have over 30 years experience of working with a wide range of client issues, including depression, anxiety, panic, stress, adverse childhood experiences, family problems, bullying, relationship difficulties, pregnancy related issues, workplace/employment/academic issues, bereavement and loss, self-esteem & self-confidence, living with cancer, life changes or crises.

 I have worked in a variety of settings over the years, including Higher Education, Adult Mental Health, Youth Work, Secondary & Primary Healthcare.

 I have been an Accredited Counsellor with BACP since 2005.

-I currently work in both the University Health Centre at Queen's and in private practice.
-Private clients are seen in the confidential setting of a purpose built office behind my home.
-It is at ground level, has ample parking space, and separate toilet facilities.
+For many years, I worked one day a week as a counsellor in the University Health Centre at Queen's, and in private practice the rest of the week, but I left the Health Centre at the end of March 2020, and now work solely in private practice.
+Clients are seen in the confidential setting of a purpose built office behind my home.
+It is at ground level and has ample parking space.

 Registered / Accredited

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.